linkedin/rest.li/src/pdl_schema.md

 ## Map Type

 Maps are defined with a key type and a value type.
-The value type can be any valid PDL type, but currently `string` is the only supported key type.
-Entries in a Map are not ordered and the order can change when the data is serialized/deserialized.
+The value type can be [any valid PDL type](#creating-a-schema), but currently `string` is the only supported key type.
+Entries in a Map are _not_ ordered and the order can change when the data is serialized/de-serialized.

-For example:
+Some examples below for defining maps and default values for them.

+Primitive maps:
 ```pdl
 namespace com.example.models